Continuing professional development

 The Law Institute of Victoria Accreditation Specialisation program can also be completed as part of your CPD for a total of 10 points.
 The program accredits more than 1,000 specialists across 16 areas of law and allows lawyers to be recognised as having an enhanced skill level and experience in their area of law.
 Lawyers need to demonstrate superior knowledge, experience and proficiency in a particular area of law to become an accredited specialist, and need to maintain their accreditation.

 You must keep a record of all the CPD activities you complete for at least three years.

-For the 2019/20 practising year the cap on private study of 5 hours was removed due to face-to-face CPD events being cancelled and the need to practise social distancing and/or working remotely due to Covid-19.
+For the 2019/20 and 2020/21 practising years the cap on private study of 5 hours has been removed due to face-to-face CPD events being cancelled and the need to practise social distancing and/or working remotely due to Covid-19.

-10 units of CPD was still required to be completed by 31 March 2020, but could be done through private study of relevant audio/visual material.
+10 units of CPD is still required to be completed by 31 March 2021, but can be done through private study of relevant audio/visual material.

 Bushfire affected lawyers

 If you lived or worked in a bushfire-affected area during the 2019/20 practising year you could also complete your 10 units of CPD via private study of relevant audio/visual material (as outlined above).

 Alternatively, if you did not fulfil the 10 units of CPD and lived or worked in a bushfire-affected area, you are fully exempted from the requirement to undertake CPD activities for the CPD year ending 31 March 2020.
 If you would like an exemption, please select ‘No’ when completing your PC renewal in answer to the CPD compliance question.
 The LIV (or the Victorian Bar for barristers) will then contact you on our behalf to arrange an exemption.